MorrissyLab/mosaicMPI/README.md

 This step will create annotated heatmaps of GEP usages from cNMF-SNS outputs:

 ```
-cnmfsns create-annotated_heatmaps --name example_run
+cnmfsns create-annotated-heatmaps --name example_run
 ```

-To provide custom colors for the metadata layers, you can specify a TOML-formatted file with a `metadata_colors` mapping (see `scripts/example_config.toml`)
+To provide custom colors for the metadata layers, you can specify a TOML-formatted file with a `metadata_colors` section (see `scripts/example_config.toml`)

 > ### Working with cNMF results generated outside of cNMF-SNS:
 >